- Our Pub

 When we took on The Lamb, the building had been closed for a number of months, and was looking a little sorry for itself.
 Our family were the first private owners for 125 years, so we set about implementing the first phase of a refurbishment and expansion programme.
 In April 2012 we opened the doors once more, fully prepared to provide the best service, food and drink that was possible.
 However, what we hadn't bargained on was the extent of the generosity and support shown by the people of the village, and we were blown away by the success we achieved in our first year.

-Now, in 2017, we have utilised every square foot of space available to us in renovations that have spanned the last 6 years, including increasing the number of bedrooms to eight, the addition of a beautiful garden terrace, and an expansion of the bar.
-With the invaluable help of General Manager Liam, Executive Chef Richard, and the skilled team they head up, myself and my family are so proud to continue to improve this historic establishment.
+Now, in 2020, we have utilised every square foot of space available to us in renovations that have spanned the last 6 years, including increasing the number of bedrooms to eight, the addition of a beautiful garden terrace, and by adding on an orangery.
+With the invaluable help of General Manager Liam, Executive Chef Norbie, and the skilled team they head up, myself and my family are so proud to continue to improve this historic establishment.
 To serve the village and beyond with fine food, local ales and wines, and the warmest of welcomes is a privilege, and we sincerely hope we see you at The Lamb very soon.